How To: Easy Homemade Magnesium Spray Recipe

 The scientific consensus remains: oral supplementation and dietary intake are still the most proven and accepted ways to improve magnesium status.
 That said, many people report subjective benefits, particularly with magnesium chloride sprays and salt baths for muscle soreness and sleep.

 Nonetheless, I did a bit of quick research.
 As far as I am aware, there is no reported harm in spraying magnesium chloride on one’s skin.
-Which means I decided to try it for myself.
+So I decided to try making it for myself.

 Why Make Magnesium Oil Spray Yourself?

-Now should you decide to go this route and try topical magnesium spray to see how it makes you feel, there are two options: either you fork out for a costly bottle made by a wellness company, with chemical fillers, synthetic perfumes and sold in retail for a premium, OR you make your own DIY magnesium spray with the much cheaper, cleaner raw materials.
+Now should you decide to go this route and try topical magnesium spray to see how it makes you feel, there are two options: either you fork out for a costly bottle made by a wellness company.
+Often formulated with not-so-natural fillers, synthetic perfumes and sold in retail for a premium, OR you make your own DIY magnesium spray with the much cheaper, cleaner raw materials.

 Spoiler: I chose the second option!